LogoLogo

 • The Nexthink Collector Installer (recommended) or the Collector MSI packages.

-• The Customer Key and Root Certificate of the primary Appliance.
-These are essential to enable the complementary TCP connection of the Collector with the Engine.
-Read this article if you need to install the Collector as part of a POC, before having installed the definitive primary Appliance.
+• The of the primary Appliance.
+These are essential to enable the complementary TCP connection of the Collector with the Engine. if you need to install the Collector as part of a POC, before having installed the definitive primary Appliance.

 • Optional: A third-party automated deployment tool.
 Instructions on how to install the Collector through SCCM 2007, SCCM 2012, and GPO (Active Directory) are provided.